 Erectile dysfunction (ED) or sexual impotence is considered a benign disease characterized by the inability to achieve or maintain an erection of the penis long enough to achieve full sexual intercourse.

 Erection problems in men can occur at any time in their lifes.
 Whats more, the frequency of a man suffering from erectile dysfunction increases with age and affects 14% of men aged 40-49, 25% of men aged 50-59 and 49% of men aged 60-69.

 On the other hand, men who suffer from diabetes, hypertension or smoking have a greater tendency to suffer from erectile dysfunction.

 Causes of erectile dysfunction

-As we have already mentioned, male erection is a rather complex neurological and vascular process that requires a sequence of processes.
-Therefore, erectile dysfunction can occur when some of these processes are interrupted.
+As we have already mentioned, male erection is a rather complex neurological and vascular process that requires a sequence of events.
+Therefore, erectile dysfunction can occur when any of these processes are interrupted.